hell-sh/CompactChess/README.md

 # CompactChess

-CompactChess is an open-source Java 7+ library for chess.
+CompactChess is a Java 7+ library for chess.

 [More information & downloads here.](https://hell.sh/CompactChess)